 Booking photo for Mark D. Phipps (Courtesy: Cache County Jail)

-Deputies claim Phipps sent a photograph of the woman, partially naked from the waist down, to a family member.
-He also threatened to send additional nude pictures to others in the woman’s family.
+According to prosecutors, Phipps would follow the victim as she would drive to her Ogden workplace.
+He would also call her and make comments that he was spying on her during her lunch break.
+Later he sent a photograph of the woman, partially naked from the waist down, to a family member.
+He also threatened to send other nude pictures to others in the woman’s family.

 In May, Phipps was released on bail under the condition that he obey a protective order and have no contact with the victim.
 While out he went to the Logan Post Office and mailed a package to the woman containing several messages.
 He also attempted to contact her through a social media site and sent her several photographs.

 During Tuesday sentencing, public defender Shannon Demler said his client cared for his ex-wife and was trying to express his love to her.
 Since being incarcerated though, Phipps understood that even though he never physically harmed the victim, he must leave her alone.